 Even among District high school graduates, students struggle to succeed in college and in the workplace.
 According to the Office of the State Superintendent of Education, only 37 percent of D.C. students who go to college complete a four-year degree within six years.
 In the job market, unemployment rates for those with only a high school degree hover near 20%.

-CforC works with school and community leaders to identify needs and invest in people and programs to ensure students gain the knowledge, skills and abilities to succeed in college and the workplace.
+CforC works with school and community leaders to ensure students gain the knowledge, skills and abilities to succeed in college and the workplace.
 Our priorities include:

 College Prep & Exposure.
-Our goal is to ensure that every 9th and 10th grade student at Eastern takes part in at least one college trip.
-For upperclassmen, we support targeted college trips helping students select the university that is right for them.
+We support targeted college trips to help students select the university that is right for them.
 Through innovative programs, like the Brilliant Club, we support efforts to prepare students for their college experience and expand access to top universities.
 We also support college admissions and financial aid seminars for students.

 Easternships.
 Since 2013, Easternships have provided Eastern Senior High School students